On this page you find out more about Hej Sweden and the person behind this blog.

 Do you speak Swedish?

 I do.
-But as soon as I open my mouth, Swedes immediately hear that I'm originally from Germany.
-That German accent is very persistent.
+But as soon as I open my mouth Swedes instantly notice that I'm originally from Germany.
+That German accent is very, very persistent.
 After all, Swedish sounds as melodic as a happy bird singing on a sunny day in Spring.
 In contrast to that German sounds monotonous and harsh – according to some Swedes – like a machine.

-Since I'm switching between English (work), German (family and old friends) and Swedish (well, everything else) several times a day, I can proudly claim that I do speak three languages pretty much fluently, but none of which perfectly (not even my mother tongue anymore).
+Since I'm switching between English (work), German (family and old friends) and Swedish (well, everything else) several times a day, I can proudly claim that I do speak three languages pretty much fluently, but unfortunately none of which perfectly (my German has suffered substantially).
 So just as my German and Swedish, my English certainly isn't without flaw.
-And I'm sure you have already noticed one or more mistakes on this page or the blog posts you read before you came here.
+And I'm sure you have already noticed one or more mistakes on this page or any blog posts you've read before you came here.
 To be honest, languages were never my strongest subjects in school (by the way neither was math, or physics, or geography, or chemistry, or … well, pretty much any other subject there is).

 How can I reach you?